Designed for students with autism spectrum disorders or other sensory sensitivities.

 We emphasize creative movement principles and modified ballet technique in a welcoming and structured studio environment.
 Classes are taught by PBT School instructors experienced in adaptive dance with limited space available.
 Live music/percussion accompanies each class.
 Caregivers may observe and/or participate in classes if they wish.

-Questions about the class or registration, email email@example.com
+Questions or other accommodations, please email email@example.com

 Questions?
 Email firstname.lastname@example.org